-- Negotiate on the price of the vehicle not the loan payment if financing or leasing.
+- Negotiate the price of the vehicle, not the loan payment if financing or leasing.

-- Look at additional fees that come along with the purchase.
-While many are required (freight and handling, for example) there are others that you can play around with too—namely the dealership’s administration fee which can be several hundred dollars.
+- Look at additional fees that accompany the purchase.
+Many are required (freight and handling, for example), while other costs, such as the dealership’s administration fee, can be dropped.

 - Watch the extras that have a way of creeping into the sale (like floor mats).
-Be prepared to say no, and try to keep the negotiations focused on the price of the car itself.
+Be prepared to say no and focus exclusively on the vehicle’s price.

-Finally, if the manufacturer’s incentive increases in the days (or week) following your purchase, call your dealer.
-They may honour the new incentive offered.
+Finally, call your dealer if the manufacturer’s incentive increases in the days following your purchase.
+They may honour any promotions.

 10. Let your guard down after you’ve negotiated your price

-So, you’ve agreed to a price with the salesperson and you’re happy.
-Chances are, you’ll now be handed over to another individual whose role is to explain all the benefits of an extended warranty, rust protection, and chip protection.
-Be prepared to say no if it’s an add-on that you’re not interested in buying.
+Say you’ve agreed to a price with the salesperson, and you’re happy.
+In this case, you’ll likely go to another individual whose role is to explain all the benefits of an extended warranty, rust protection, and chip protection.
+Be prepared to say no to add-ons unless you intend to purchase them anyway.

-A lot goes into buying a new car, but by avoiding these common car buying mistakes, you’ll drive off the lot happy without an ounce of buyer’s remorse.
+A lot goes into buying a new car.
+But by avoiding these common mistakes, you’ll drive off the lot happy and free from buyer’s remorse.